Tomcattwo/xwing_ai2/web/README.txt

 6/29/2020 1.14.01/2.0.2/3.1.3 (Tomcattwo) Added Maneuver Tables for each HotAC and FGA ship on Main page and Ships page, with permission from sirjorj for use of screen grabs of the tables from http://xhud.sirjorj.com/xwing.cgi.
 Files changed: xwing_ai3.js, xwing_ships3.js and adding the new maneuver table images.

+7/9/2020 1.14.01/2.0.2/3.1.4 (Tomcattwo) Updated xwing_ships3.js and xwing_ai3.js for FGA AI Version 7.2.
+Minor changes to the readmes and help3.htm indicating AI update for FGA to version 7.2.
+No changes to ai 1 or 2 files.

 -------
 Contact